 You can use the Clip Properties window to pitch-shift all events on the track associated with a specific clip.
-For more information, see [Adjusting pitch shift](#) on page 114.
+For more information, see [Adjusting pitch shift](#) on page 117.

-Using the Clip Pool
+Using the Clip Pool to manage clips

 You can use the Clip Pool to organize each track's media.
 In the track header, click the Paint Clip Selector button and then choose Clip Pool.